JuliaIO/Kerchunk.jl/README.md

 - No support for `gen` references with templates.
 - No support for complex Jinja2 templates in `refs`.
 (Although Kerchunk hardly supports this either...)

+## Acknowledgements

+This effort was funded by the NASA MEaSUREs program in contribution to the Inter-mission Time Series of Land Ice Velocity and Elevation (ITS_LIVE) project (https://its-live.jpl.nasa.gov/).

 ## Alternatives and related packages

 - You can always use Python's `xarray` directly via PythonCall.jl